ppy/osu-wiki/news/2024/2024-11-28-makeship-x-osu-plushies-second-run.md

 - There's also a 10% discount if you order both at the same time!
 - Guaranteed campaigns keep taking new orders until they close, so everyone who orders one will get one.

-Basically, buy the plushies and if enough people want one, they get made.
+Basically, buy the plushies and, if enough people want one, they get made.
 Easy as that!

 ---